tier4/scenario_simulator_v2/docs/etc/DevelopmentRules.md

 | [![SpellCheck](https://github.com/tier4/scenario_simulator_v2/actions/workflows/SpellCheck.yaml/badge.svg)](https://github.com/tier4/scenario_simulator_v2/actions/workflows/SpellCheck.yaml)          | Run spell checker and leave comment.                           |

 ### Code review
-More than one [maintiner](/etc/ContactUs) approve your code and check all test cases are pased, your code will be merged into master branch.
+More than one [maintainer](/etc/ContactUs) approve your code and check all test cases are passed, your code will be merged into master branch.
 Your contribution will be recorded in [release note.](/ReleaseNotes)

 ### How to merge your contribution